Find Grad Schools

 23 Yearly Graduations

 East Carolina University is the 3rd most popular school in the nation for students seeking a graduate certificate in writing.
 Roughly 28,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
 During the most recent year for which we have data, 23 people received their graduate certificate in writing from ECU.
-Of these students, 80% were women and 52% were members of underrepresented racial-ethnic groups.
+About 89% of this group were women, and 32% were students from an underrepresented racial-ethnic group.

 #4